spectrocloud/librarium/docs/docs-content/clusters/cluster-management/os-patching.md

 2. Click on the cluster you patched to view cluster details.

 3. Click on the **Nodes** tab of cluster details page.
-You can find the current OS version and the time the most recently patch was applied.
+You can find the current OS version and when the most recent patch was applied.

    | **Field**               | **Description**                         |
    | ----------------------- | --------------------------------------- |